Peterborough Regional Airport

-Peterborough Regional Airport is located 3 NM south-southwest of the city of Peterborough, Ontario, Canada.
+Peterborough Regional Airport is located 3 NM south-southwest of the city of Peterborough, Ontario, Canada in Cavan Monaghan Township.
 It includes a main 7005 by 100 ft asphalt runway oriented east-west, and a smaller 2000 by 49 ft asphalt (paved 2014) runway oriented northwest-southeast.
 A new terminal building was built in 2011.
 Aircraft completions company Flying Colours Corp. is the largest tenant at the airport.

-The airport, despite having a Peterborough address and being owned and operated by the City of Peterborough, is located outside the city's borders in the Township of Cavan Monaghan in Peterborough County, which the city is independent of.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Oshawa Executive Airport.
 CBSA officers at this airport can handle general aviation aircraft only, with no more than 15 passengers.

 Work has been completed to expand an existing 5000 ft asphalt runway to 7005 ft, making the runway capable of handling larger aircraft such as the Airbus A320 and the Boeing 737.

 Seneca Polytechnic relocated its School of Aviation Technology to Peterborough Regional Airport in January 2014, after their former airport Buttonville was scheduled to close.
 Seneca had 170 students in classes at its new facility in 2014.
 The $8.6 million contract was awarded to Mortlock Construction Inc. Mortlock significantly expanded an existing building that the city owned at the airport to about 46,000 square feet from 21,000 square feet, and completed the interior of the structure to the college's specifications with offices, rooms for flight simulators, classrooms, a student lounge, washrooms and a kitchen.
 Seneca's School of Aviation and Flight Technology has 19 aircraft at the airport.